 JCAHO begins surveying for new pain standards

-New pain assessment and management standards instituted by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) will become a part of surveys conducted this year, and could be part of the Joint Commis-sion scores for hospitals and other agencies beginning in 2001.
+New pain assessment and management standards instituted by the Oakbrook Terrace, IL-based Joint Commission on Accreditation of Healthcare Organizations (JCAHO) will become a part of surveys conducted this year, and could be part of the Joint Commission scores for hospitals and other agencies beginning in 2001.

-The standards, which have been endorsed by the American Pain Society, call for the following additions to the JCAHO accreditation manual for hospitals.
-They include:
+The standards, which have been endorsed by the American Pain Society, call for additions to the JCAHO accreditation manual for hospitals.
+These additions include:

 • Requiring hospitals to include a commitment to pain management in their mission statements, patient bill of rights, or service standards.
 One implementation example included in the manual is a statement posted in patient care areas in a community hospital.
 The statement informs patients that they have a right to information about pain and pain relief measures.
 It tells patients they can expect quick response to reports of pain, state-of-the-art pain management, and that "your reports of pain will be believed."